 .blk File Format

-The .blk (“block”) is a Data Block, the primary configuration format in Dagor.
+The .blk (“block”) is a Data Block, the primary configuration format in Dagor Engine.
 It is a configuration file similar to .ini, .cfg, and other configuration files you may have encountered in other systems.

 The Dagor Engine uses .blk files for storing settings, parameters, and other essential information.